Skip to content

 Input Types:

-• INPUT — Actual data consumed by the model.
-Can be files, objects, or primitives.
-May come from upstream task outputs.
+1. INPUT — Actual data consumed by the model (files, objects, arrays, primitives).
+May come from upstream task outputs or user-provided data.

-• PARAM — Configuration parameters.
-Typically static values set in configValue.
-Can be overridden by variables.
+2. PARAM — Configuration parameters that control model behavior.
+Typically static values set in configuration, but can be overridden by workflow variables.

 ModelConfigInputField